kitty6xt5/PROJECT1/README.md

 if the data matches with the database it will take us to the welcome page. if the data doesn't match it will show us a popup invalid user or password.

-# SOLUTION-------------------------------
+### SOLUTION-------------------------------
-### first of all we have to create an instance using ubuntu AMI.
+### First of all we have to create an instance using ubuntu AMI.
 <img src="https://github.com/kitty6xt5/PROJECT1/blob/main/Photos/ami.png">

-### launch the instance and connect it through ssh on terminal.
+### Launch the instance and connect it through ssh on terminal.
 ```
 ssh -i "your key" ubuntu@(your publicip).compute-1.amazonaws.com
 ```
 <img src="https://github.com/kitty6xt5/PROJECT1/blob/main/Photos/ssh.png">

-### after connecting the instance, type -
+### After connecting the instance, type -
 ```
 sudo apt update
 ```
 <img src="https://github.com/kitty6xt5/PROJECT1/blob/main/Photos/aptupdate.png">

-### in cmd in terminal.
+### In cmd in terminal.
 ### Now we have to install some required services to move further in our process.
-### for web browsing we have to install  ```apache2```. to install apache2 services we have to type the command for installation which is -
+### For web browsing we have to install  ```apache2```. to install apache2 services we have to type the command for installation which is -
 ```
-sudo apt install apache2
+sudo apt install apache2 -y
 ```
 <img src="https://github.com/kitty6xt5/PROJECT1/blob/main/Photos/insapache2.png">

-### after installation of apache2 services. start the servcies type -
+### After installation of apache2 services. start the servcies type -
 ```
 sudo systemctl start apache2
 ```
-### enable the apache2 services, type -
+### Enable the apache2 services, type -
 ```
-systemctl enable apache2
+sudo systemctl enable apache2

 ```
 ### Now Install the mysql server,
-### type -
+### Type -
 ```
-sudo apt install mysql-server
+sudo apt install mysql-server -y
 ```
 <img src="https://github.com/kitty6xt5/PROJECT1/blob/main/Photos/installmysql.png">

 ## NOTE- change the bind address from ```127.0.0.1``` to ```0.0.0.0``` in ```mysqld.conf``` file.
-### type -
+### Type -
 ```
 sudo vim /etc/mysql/mysql.conf.d/mysqld.cnf
 ```
 <img src="https://github.com/kitty6xt5/PROJECT1/blob/main/Photos/bindaddress.png">

-### then start mysql services-
+### Then start mysql services-
 ```
 sudo systemctl start mysql

 ```
-### install the PHP service for backend service-
+### Install the PHP service for backend service-
 ```
-sudo apt install php libapache2-mod-php php-mysql
+sudo apt install php libapache2-mod-php php-mysql -y
 ```
 <img src="https://github.com/kitty6xt5/PROJECT1/blob/main/Photos/libapache.png">